PromiseUgochukwuNnanemere/Content-Translation-Pipeline/README.md

 # Content-Translation-Pipeline
-This repo contains the website files for architecting a project called Multilingual Web App with Edge Translation.
+This repo contains the website files for architecting a Multilingual Web App with Edge Translation project.